 After graduating, I went to work for a cable assembly company—first as an engineer, then, as a sales engineer, precipitated because of talking to my boss about the vision.
 It proved wildly successful.
 Within one year I had the highest sales, selling three times the amount of the next salesperson.
 And after numerous factors, Dan Ellertson (my boss at System Connection and now an active board member of ATL) and I left Systems Connection together to start ATL— known then as Precision Cable Corp.

 Our customer-centric vision proved successful again, as we grew the company to over $50 million in revenue in just 7 years with no salespeople other than Dan and me.

 That vision—constructed 30+ years ago—still guides ATL as a Customer-Centric company.
 Dave Gens, President & COO of ATL, has guided ATL’s understanding that a company must choose out of three categories which one they want to excel at:

-A company can be the low-cost producer by focusing on a narrow product area and automation
+- A company can be a low-cost producer by focusing on a narrow product area and automation.

 The perspective is key and subtle.
 For example, when we hold a new business opportunity meeting (NBO), we ask ourselves the following: